MRI report: no news is good news

 Damn, you do look like kind of a badass in that one...
 I think it's the boot camp hairstyle/brainstyle that does it.
 Or is it that stuff hanging out your nose?
 All things considered it's a formidable effect.

 Man, I definitely want an MRI now.
 I kinda opted out on a chance to get one when I was in the hospital.
-I guess nothing would probably have come up, CFSi being more of a SPECT thing.
+I guess nothing would probably have come up, CFS being more of a SPECT thing.
 But they failed to duly advise me that it would look totally cool anyway.

 They are sure making some cool moves these days with real-time MRI.
 I have a dilettante interest in cog sci / philosophy of mind.
 I can't possibly conceive of the mind being immaterial, or material either - especially with respect to free choice/will.
 All the reconsiliations I've read (in dilettante precis anyway) seem like a real load of BS.